stratapp/stratapp-website/_blog/radical-transparency-suits-all-generations-not-only-millennials.md

 * Are you okay being honest with me?

 Mr Dalio argues: “In order to be successful, we have to have independent thinkers — so independent that they’ll bet against the consensus."
 And to do that, “You have to put your honest thoughts on the table.”
 Then, the best ideas rise to the top.

+Modern use of the term radical transparency dates back to 1994 and the rise of the internet.
+It was later introduced by a Foreign Affairs article in 2001, when considering the potential of ICT to drive economic growth in developing regions.

 ## Millennials and Radical Transparency